IndiGo may cancel up to 90 flights a day, but its profitability won’t be hit too badly

-Following DDCA (Directorate General of Civil Aviation) order to ground all A-320 Neos fitted with PW1100 engines beyond ESN 450, airline major IndiGo may have to cancel up to 90 flights per day, according to a report by Angel Broking.
+Following DGCA (Directorate General of Civil Aviation) order to ground all A-320 Neos fitted with PW1100 engines beyond ESN 450, airline major IndiGo may have to cancel up to 90 flights per day, according to a report by Angel Broking.
 “An airline operates the same aircraft up to 8-9 times during a day.
 So the grounding of 11 aircraft will mean that nearly 90 flights of Indigo will have to be cancelled per day,” Angel Broking said in a recent blog adding that it amounts to a capacity loss of nearly 8-9% of Indigo’s exiting flying capacity.

 The move by the DGCA comes in after engine problems were seen to crete safety issues for passengers.
 “Keeping in the safety of aircraft operations, Airbus 320 neos fitted with PW1100 engines beyond ESN 450 have been grounded with immediate effect,” DGCA said in recent statement.